PMStander/pib/.project/core/activeContext.md

 - Improving security for sensitive API keys
 - Fixing message duplication in chat interface
 - Refining LLM handler for multiple provider support
+- Deploying and testing Cloud Functions for vector search
+- Integrating document artifacts into the chat interface
+- Implementing LLM model selector in the chat interface
+- Adding chat privacy and participant management features

 ## Project State
 - Basic Nuxt.js application structure is in place